 • The University of Arizona RN to MSN Online Program

-2. BSN to MSN Nurse Practitioner Program Length - (15 to 24 months full time or 24 to 48 months part-time)
+2. How Long Does Nurse Practitioner School Take to Complete a BSN to MSN-NP Program? - (15 to 24 months full time or 24 to 48 months part-time)

 If you have already earned your BSN and want to become a nurse practitioner, then an MSN degree is the next step for you.
 This is the more traditional path to becoming a nurse practitioner, but that doesn’t mean it’s easier!
 You can expect your time to be occupied with coursework and clinical experiences that will prepare you to care for patients at the advanced practice level.
 Now that you’ve earned your BSN you may be asking yourself, how long does nurse practitioner school take?
 This can vary, but typically BSN to MSN programs are about 15 to 24 months full time or 24 to 48 months part-time.

 Some of this depends on the school and what they offer their BSN students.
 For example, Boston College

 has an option where eligible BSN juniors can begin taking MSN courses during their senior year and complete their MSN during one additional academic year.
 Keep in mind that your courses will vary a little based on your specialty, but nurse practitioner school length for different specialties will likely be the same.
 Entry into MSN programs is competitive, and you will likely need a BSN GPA of 3.0 or above, glowing letters of recommendation, and will likely have to take the GRE.
 Check out Duke University